What’s in this article

 When running a business after incorporation, it is important to take note of every decision and action taken by the company for recording purposes.
-This will help to maintain the integrity of the company.
+In essence, this will help to maintain the integrity of the company.
+A company resolution is a document used in various countries to accomplish this, being no different in Malaysia.

 Definition of a Company Resolution

-Resolutions are written document or statement that records a decision or action discussed and approved during an annual general meeting (AGM) or extraordinary general meeting (EGM).
-Such document is commonly used in companies worldwide, Malaysia included.
+Resolutions are written documents or statements that record decisions or actions discussed and approved during an annual general meeting (AGM) or extraordinary general meeting (EGM).
+As a matter of fact, companies in countries all over the world, including Malaysia, commonly use such documents.

-Since the major commercial decisions are normally made by the board of directors, it is common for the resolution to be called as “Company Board Resolution”.
+Since the board of directors typically makes major commercial decisions, it is also common to refer to the resolution as a “Company Board Resolution”.

 It is stated in the Company Act 2016, Section 290 that: